Labor will Support Tasmanian Children

 Child and Family Centres have transformed the lives of children and their families by giving them better access to learning, health services and support.

 The Liberal Government has turned its back on this proud Labor initiative, despite the ongoing need around Tasmania.
-Labor will take an evidence-based approach to identifying the areas of greatest need for the first two new centres.
+Labor will take an evidence-based approach to identifying the areas of greatest need for the first six new centres.

 We will do this by working with the Children’s Commissioner to update the ‘Kids Come First’ report which measures social disadvantage, educational attainment and health outcomes.